milo2012/winboxHunter/README.md

 ```

 #Instructions:
+Meterpreter executable
-- You can either supply your own meterpreter payload executable (payload=windows/meterpreter/reverse_https, rport=8443) using -e or --exe argument
+- You can either use your own meterpreter payload executable  using the -e or --exe argument (payload=windows/meterpreter/reverse_https, rport=8443) or
-- or you can use the -n or --enableVeil argument to generate a meterpreter payload executable using Veil Evasion
+- You can use the -n or --enableVeil argument to generate a meterpreter payload executable using Veil Evasion

 You can run winboxHunter using the below sample command
 ```